christopherglasater/NET-CORE-API-OOP-Coding-Test/README.md

 # NET-CORE-API-OOP-Coding-Test
-Test for Redcruiters and IT Teams, a quick simple .NET CORE test that will identify if someone has good communication and coding skills
+Test for Redcruiters and IT Teams, a quick simple .NET CORE test that will identify if someone has good communication and coding skills.

+Send the NET-CORE-API-OOP-Coding-Test.md as a text file and compare the interviewers answers with the code provided.
+Also there is a basic OOP Design Patterns oriented question that will test the persons understanding of writing code using OOP and Patterns.
+This is a simple test I designed that shows if the developer has real knowlkedge and experience with OOP languages like C#.

 Test created by Christopher G. Lasater